Bliss (2021 film): Plot

-In addition, scientist Bill Nye appears as Chris, while Slavoj Žižek has a cameo as himself.

 Production

 In June 2019, it was announced Owen Wilson and Salma Hayek had joined the cast of the film, with Mike Cahill directing from a screenplay he wrote and Amazon Studios distributing the film.
 Cahill managed to cast the two lead actors before they had seen the script, based on a twenty minute pitch.

 Principal photography began in Los Angeles in June 2019.
 Filming also took place in Split and on the island of Lopud, Croatia.
 The tune 'You and I', which is part of the soundtrack, was performed by Morcheeba lead singer Skye Edwards.

 Release

 The film was released on February 5, 2021 by Amazon Prime Video.

 Reception

-Review aggregator Rotten Tomatoes gives the film a 28% approval rating based on 103 reviews, with an average rating of 4.90/10.
+Review aggregator Rotten Tomatoes gives the film a 27% approval rating, based on 105 reviews, with an average rating of 4.7/10.
 The website's critics consensus reads: "When it comes to building an entertaining sci-fi drama around some cool ideas, this Bliss is largely ignorant."
 Metacritic sampled 21 critics and calculated a weighted average score of 40 out of 100, indicating "mixed or average" reviews.

 Nick Allen of RogerEbert.com gave the film 2 out of 4 stars, and called it "schmaltzy and pointlessly confusing."
 Frank Scheck of The Hollywood Reporter wrote: "As with both of his previous works, the filmmaker delivers an undeniably ambitious mind-bender that bites off more than it can narratively chew."

 Andrew Barker of Variety wrote: "Cahill gets so bogged down in hair-splitting rules and exposition that he loses track of the bigger themes."